 If I lose weight, will it make my varicose veins go away?

-Although as varicose vein treatment specialists in Honolulu we’d love to say yes to this question, we can’t.
+Although as varicose vein specialists in Hawaii we’d love to say yes to this question, we can’t.
 Once your veins have become damaged enough by CVI to become varicose, losing weight won’t allow them to regain their former functionality or cause your existing varicose veins to go away.